Engee documentation

 The following temporal logic operators are available in Engee:

 • at — it is triggered at a specific step.
-For example, at(10, tick) will be true in the step when the associated state has a group of during statements executed for the tenth time (starting counting from one);
+For example, at(10, tick) it will be true in the step when the associated state has a group of operators during it will be performed for the tenth time (starting counting from one);

 • before — remains true until a certain point in time or the number of clock cycles of the state machine is reached.
-For example, before(3, sec) is triggered until 3 seconds have passed since the activation of the associated state;
+For example, before(3, sec) It works until it has passed 3 seconds from the moment of activation of the associated state;

 • count — counts the number of times the status block has been executed since the boolean expression in the parameter became true.
-For example, the command on at(10, tick): y = count(true) will assign the value 10 to the variable y if the state is active during the 10 steps of the state machine.;
+For example, the command on at(10, tick): y = count(true) assigns a variable y meaning 10 if the state is active during 10 steps of the state machine.;

-• duration is an analog of the count operator, but instead of the number of steps, it returns the time during which the specified boolean expression remains true.
-For example, the command on after(10, sec): y = duration(true, sec)`will assign values to the variable `y that become greater than 10 if the state remains active after 10 seconds after activation;
+• duration is an analog of the operator count, but instead of the number of steps, it returns the time during which the specified boolean expression remains true.
+For example, the command on after(10, sec): y = duration(true, sec) will assign to a variable y values that are getting bigger 10 if the state remains active after 10 seconds after activation;

 • elapsed, et — returns the time elapsed since entering the current state.
 For example, et >= 2 will be true if the state has been active for two or more seconds.;

 • every — is triggered after a set number of steps of the state machine, while the associated state remains active.
-For example, if the associated state is active for 10 steps, then on every(3, tick): y += 1 will increment the variable y by one three times consecutively.
+For example, if the associated state is active 10 steps, then on every(3, tick): y += 1 increments the variable three times consecutively y per unit.

 • temporalCount is a counter that helps you keep track of how many steps the state machine has completed or how much time has passed while the state remained active.
-For example, calling temporalCount(tick) will show how many steps the state machine has been in this state.
-And using temporalCount(sec) will return how many seconds have passed since this state was activated.
+For example, the challenge temporalCount(tick) shows how many steps the state machine has been in this state.
+And the use of temporalCount(sec) returns how many seconds have passed since this state was activated.

 after